AlternativeFurDeutschland/AFD/readme.md

 ## Why I Created This Website
 I created this website to contribute to the ongoing dialogue about political extremism and its implications for society.
 As a concerned citizen, I believe it's essential to address and confront ideologies that undermine democratic values and social cohesion.
 By creating this website, I hope to empower individuals with knowledge and encourage active engagement in shaping a more inclusive and democratic future.

+## Accessing the Website
+You can access the website by opening the `index.html` file in any web browser.
+Additionally, the website is hosted online and can be reached at [antiafd.vercel.app](https://antiafd.vercel.app).
+Feel free to explore the content and share it with others who might benefit from understanding the issues surrounding the AfD and similar right-wing parties.

 ## Usage
-You can access the website by opening the index.html file in any web browser.
-Feel free to explore the content and share it with others who might benefit from understanding the issues surrounding the AfD and similar right-wing parties.
+Explore the website to understand the various issues associated with the AfD.
+Share the link with others to spread awareness and encourage informed discussions.

 ## Contributing
 If you have suggestions for improving the content or design of the website, please feel free to submit a pull request.
 Your contributions are welcome and appreciated in furthering the website's mission of promoting awareness and understanding of political extremism.